Nahele at Hoopili

 No analysis available

-I searched for 'security patrol', 'roving security', 'patrol service' and related phrases and found none.
-The remarks reference secured entry and on-site management but do not describe a patrol service.
+I searched for 'security patrol', 'roving security', 'patrol service', and similar phrases.
+While secured entry and on-site management/resident manager are mentioned, there is no public-remarks evidence of a security patrol service.

 No analysis available